Looking for the top things to do in San Francisco? Want to make a San Francisco itinerary?

 Cable Cars in San Francisco

-My absolute favorite thing to do in San Francisco is ride the Cable Cars.
+My absolute favorite thing to do in San Francisco is riding the Cable Cars.
 There is something so nostalgic and thrilling about them!
-I love to get a place on the running board where I can hang on tightly as the Car rounds the corner or passes an oncoming Car.
+I love to get a place on the running board where I can hang on tightly as the car rounds the corner or passes an oncoming Car.
 The breeze blows through my hair and I can hear the clang of the bell as we come to each stop.

 Cable cars are more than transportation, they are an experience!
 The gripman (driver) of the cable car has to be very strong and have a great sense of timing as he grips and releases the cable.
 It is thrilling to watch him work, almost like he has choreographed his every move, and he also clangs the bell throughout the whole process!